Jansten/PICO-8/README.md

 - A short tutorial based on the simple Breakout-style game.
 Featured in the first PICO-8 fanzine.
 - Additionally, a testbed for creating a title screen for a game (currently working)
 - While simple, considered feature complete
-- Lesson learned: Music/SFX don't work in the Game Over state because it's not part of _update.
-As a result, only the first note of the song/SFX plays as a single, droning note.
-To fix, a third mode would likely have to be added.

 ## Judy (Tutorial Game)
 - Based on the tutorial at: https://thenewstack.io/retro-game-pico-8-basics/